 What if the parent misses something important in the school program?

 Most homeschoolers would laugh at this argument.
 Look at the continuing decline in our education system compared to the rest of the developed world and the number of students graduating with barely enough skills to hold a job.
-An involved homeschooling parent will makes sure the child gets the full education they need.
+An involved homeschooling parent will make sure the child gets the full education they need.

 Is it right for a parent to devote themselves totally to a child?

 To many it doesn’t seem right – parents should have their own individual lives, business, work, hobbies, etc..
 In reality your going to spend time with your children and be involved.
-Clearly there is work to be done to plan and implement a curriculum for your child.
-The benefits though of a flexible schedule, efficiencies in time usage (no driving to school, no evening home work, etc.) can help to provide time for balance.
+Clearly, there is work to be done to plan and implement a curriculum for your child.
+The benefits though of a flexible schedule, efficiencies in time usage (no driving to school, no evening homework, etc.) can help to provide time for balance.

 How does a parent manage to handle homeschooling and the rest of their responsibilities?

 How does any parent manage to parent and do the things they need to get done?
 You can have a child in a traditional school and struggle to get them home on time from school, help with their studies and have a life outside of work and kids.
-A homeschool parent will have challenges working a full time out of the home job but they also have the flexibility to work and school when needed and to structure their time appropriately.
+A homeschool parent will have challenges working full time out of the home job but they also have the flexibility to work and school when needed and to structure their time appropriately.